Ms. Kaja Kallas

 We urge the EU and its member states to expand restrictive measures, including asset freezes and travel bans, under its framework in support of democracy in Guatemala.
 In particular, we urge that consideration be given to including additional sanctions against senior officials who bear responsibility for undermining democracy and the rule of law in Guatemala:

-- Felipe Alejos Lorenzana, a member of Congress, who is leading an effort to replace the current leadership of Congress in ways that would facilitate congressional investigations against President Arévalo on the basis of spurious cases brought by the Attorney General’s Office.[8]
-Prosecutors have investigated Alejos for allegedly facilitating bribes and other payments to members of Congress in exchange for securing lawmaker’s support to appoint judges who would ensure impunity in corruption investigations.[9]
-The United States and the United Kingdom have sanctioned Alejos for these alleged corrupt acts that undermine judicial independence.[10]
+- Felipe Alejos Lorenzana, a member of Congress, who in April 2025 reportedly led an effort to change part of the leadership of Congress, as described in more detail below.[8]
+The changes would allegedly facilitate congressional investigations against President Arévalo and members of his administration on the basis of spurious cases brought by the Attorney General’s Office.[9]
+Prosecutors have investigated Alejos for allegedly facilitating bribes and other payments to members of Congress in exchange for securing lawmakers’ support to appoint judges who would ensure impunity in corruption investigations.[10]
+The United States and the United Kingdom have sanctioned Alejos for these alleged corrupt acts that undermine judicial independence.[11]

-- Alvaro Arzú Escobar, a member of Congress, who has supported spurious criminal proceedings aimed at overturning the 2023 electoral results.
-Among others decisions, in December 2023 he voted to lift the immunity of authorities of the Supreme Electoral Tribunal so that they could be investigated on the basis of politically motivated criminal prosecutions designed to undermine the credibility of the 2023 elections.[11]
-The United States sanctioned him, along with several other members of Congress, for undermining democracy and the rule of law in the country.[12]
-In 2025, the United States re-instated his visa.
-Arzú leading an effort to replace the current leadership of Congress in ways that would facilitate congressional investigations against President Arévalo on the basis of spurious cases brought by the Attorney General’s Office.[13]
+- Álvaro Arzú Escobar, a member of Congress, who has supported spurious criminal proceedings aimed at overturning the 2023 electoral results.
+In particular, in December 2023, he voted to lift the immunity of authorities of the Supreme Electoral Tribunal.[12]
+He claims he did so because of evidence of corruption, but the investigation against the electoral authorities has been widely regarded as politically motivated and designed to undermine the credibility of the 2023 elections.[13]
+The United States sanctioned him, along with other members of Congress, for undermining democracy and the rule of law in the country.[14]
+In 2025, the United States reinstated his visa.
+In April 2025, Arzú reportedly led an effort to change part of the current leadership of Congress.[15]
+Some members of Congress and media outlets argued that these efforts could result in replacing the entire leadership of Congress and would facilitate congressional investigations against President Arévalo and members of his administration on the basis of spurious cases brought by the Attorney General’s Office.[16]
+Arzú claims that the efforts were legal, narrowed to some authorities, and unrelated to attempts to investigate the president and his officials.

 - Dimas Jiménez y Jiménez, a regional prosecutor, who plays a leading role in the Attorney General’s Office under Consuelo Porras.
 In January 2025, Attorney General Porras designated him as her successor in case of temporary absence.[17]
 Jiménez y Jiménez has publicly endorsed spurious criminal prosecutions, including a November 2023 case against then-President elect Arévalo and then-vicepresident elect Karin Herrera for supporting peaceful protests at San Carlos University.[18]